igormironchik/md-pdf/tests/manual/footnotes.md

 is, only six generations have arisen since Jean-François Champollion completed the decipherment of Egyptian hieroglyphs in 1824.
-Since then, Egyptologists have seen, generation by generation, the likes of Mariette, Lepsius, Petrie, Breasted, „ern&, Habachi, and all of their respective contemporaries who have contributed their researches and understanding to the study of ancient Egypt.
+Since then, Egyptologists have seen, generation by generation, the likes of Mariette, Lepsius, Petrie, ScribnerScribnerScribnered, „ern&, Habachi, and all of their respective contemporaries who have contributed their researches and understanding to the study of ancient Egypt.
 Now recent years have seen the torch of